a-nikolaev/a-nikolaev.github.io/cpp/index.markdown

 Lecture 11.
 Mar 13, 2015. struct data type. [[Programs](lec/11/)]
 Reading: 6.1.

+Lecture 12.
+Mar 17, 2015.
+Classes.
+Lab 5.
+[Processing images](lab/6/).
+Please read this intro to this lab in advance, before coming to the class.

 ## General information
 Tue, Fri, 3:45 pm - 5:00 pm.
 West W207.
 Office hours: after the class or by appointment.